acend/helm-basics-training/content/en/docs/04/database.md

     app.kubernetes.io/instance: myapp
     # additional Labels ...
 data:
-  database-name: YWNlbmRkYg==
-  database-password: bXlzdXBlcnBhc3N3b3JkMTIz
-  database-root-password: bXlzdXBlcnJvb3RwYXNzd29yZDEyMw==
-  database-user: YWNlbmQ=
+  mariadb-root-password: "bXlzdXBlcnJvb3RwYXNzd29yZDEyMw=="
+  mariadb-password: "bXlzdXBlcnBhc3N3b3JkMTIz"
 ```

-When creating the template files, make sure that a user can specify the `database-name`, `database-password`, `database-root-password` and `database-user` from the secret using a variable.
+When creating the template files, make sure that a user can specify the `mariadb-password` and `mariadb-root-password` from the secret using a variable.

 To connect to the database, we also need a service: